From design to build in record time

 Respond’s designs have successfully brought BCLP’s vision to life.
 Abercrombie Mews is the first of its kind in Howick – a boutique development offering spacious, architecturally designed terraced-style homes with double garaging, open-plan living spaces and north-facing decks and courtyards.
 For BCLP, one of the most useful things has been the ability to see exactly what the finished product will look like, before the ground has even been broken.

 Respond also created material boards, showing the exterior and interior materials and colour schemes, as well as a small physical 3D model that showed where the properties lie in relation to the land contours.
-Brett says having this level of detail from the outset has been pivotal in the pre-sale of many of the townhouses.
+The client told us having this level of detail from the outset has been pivotal in the pre-sale of many of the townhouses.

 To find out more about Abercrombie Mews, go to the website.